jack-richards/tf2-trading-bot/README.md

 node app.js
 ```

-I would recommend using [PM2](https://pm2.keymetrics.io/), once it has been installed run:
+**As an alternative** to running the application directly with node, I would recommend using [PM2](https://pm2.keymetrics.io/), once it has been installed run:
 ```bash
 pm2 start app.js
 ```